akash17mittal/semantic-sql/README.md

 - Click **Setup DB** button to create and populate the database table and build the vector index.
 Wait for sometime, this may take upto ~30 seconds.
 This step is only required for the first time.
 You don't need to run this again ever in the future unless you click **Reset DB**
 - Every time, you want to run a query, click **New Query** button.
 - Type in the __sql__ query and click **Execute Query**

+### Features
+- **SQL Expansion:** In addition to the standard SQL syntax, user can specify SEMANTIC predicate at the end of the sql query as shown in the example queries below.
+- **Human in Loop Feedback:** If a user specifies semantic predicate, the system will show the example images and user needs to provide feedback whether the shown image satisfies the semantic predicate or not.
+This step is required to choose the appropriate threshold.
+- **Results:** At the end, results are shown as a pandas dataframe along with the top-3 image matches.

 ### Example SQL Queries
 ```sql
 SELECT id, COUNT(*) as c